 - 1. Any person who witnesses or learns of a violation of the Student Code of Conduct may bring a complaint forward to the appropriate Judicial Body by filing an incident report. - 2.
-Incident report forms may be obtained from the Academic or Student Affairs Offices, as well as from the Judicial Advisor.
-In addition, forms may be made available through Campus Security or Residential Life (where available) or on the college web site.
-Information in the incident report should include but not be limited to the following: - a.
-Reporting person's name, address, phone, and student identification number (contact information and ID number shall not be released to the Respondent without written permission of the person reporting the incident); - Date, time, and location of incident; - c.
+Incident report forms can be filed through the RVCC website.
+Reports include: - a.
+Reporting person's name, address, phone, and student identification number (contact information and ID number shall not be released to the Respondent without written permission of the person reporting the incident); - b.
+Date, time, and location of incident; - c.
 Person(s) involved in the incident; - d.
 Victim(s) or damages involved in the incident; - e.
-Complete narrative description of the incident: - f.
-Names of witnesses to the incident: - g.
+Complete narrative description of the incident; - f.
+Names of witnesses to the incident; - g.
 Any other information deemed appropriate.